ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

          This can be anything you want--for a Fire Staff, a spark-looking object could be cool.

-         Choose whatever object you would like from CORE Content, and drag it onto the `trigger` in the Hierarchy.
+         Choose whatever object you would like from **CORE Content**, and drag it onto the `trigger` in the Hierarchy.
 From there, edit it however you would like.

          Right click this object and create a group containing this.

      3. Now that you have this group containing your ember shape, right click it and create a New Client Context Containing This.
 In general, you always want to keep art in client context or server context folders, to allow the game to run more smoothly.

-4. That settles the art portion--now for the script that will make the game magic happen!
+5. That settles the art portion--now for the script that will make the game magic happen!

      1. Within your project content, create a new script and call it "EmberPickupScript".

-     2. Drag this script onto the Trigger in your project Hierarchy.
+     2. Drag this script onto the `trigger` in your project Hierarchy.

      3. Open the script.
 The first thing we'll need is a reference to the trigger itself, so that we can access the events that it comes with.